LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS)/mcs-overview.md

 For example, a brand wants to evaluate an agent’s MCS from five conversations they have handled.
 The MCSs were: -60, -20, -5, 0 and 50.
 There are three negative conversations, comprising 60% of the conversations, one neutral which is 20% and one positive which is 20%.
 Hence this agent’s MCS is -40 (20%-60%).

-All of these entities can be tracked through Report Builder, where brands can analyze MCS by agent group, skill, line of business or other variables.
+All of these entities can be tracked through Analytics Builder, where brands can analyze MCS by agent group, skill, line of business or other variables.

-## MCS in Report Builder
+## MCS in the Analytics Builder

-The Report Builder allows brands to build their own reports based on account data available in LiveEngage.
+The Analytics Builder allows brands to build their own reports based on account data available in LiveEngage.
 The tool gives brands the ability to understand and analyze the performance of a campaign, as well as measuring the performance of their contact center operations and drilling down into detailed operational metrics.

-MCSs for messaging conversations are available in Report Builder for brands to further track and analyze data around consumer sentiment.
+MCSs for messaging conversations are available in the Analytics Builder for brands to further track and analyze data around consumer sentiment.

 ![](/img/meaningful-connection-score-(MCS)-overview5.png)